seigot/tools/explain/README_agent.md

 ### ■ Slide 3 (Research Items)

 The slide show the details of the research items.
-The study is organized into three major parts.
+There're three major parts.

 First, In terms of AI Agents.
    - Clarify, AI Agent name, the role of AI Agent, Inputs and outputs, ...